galbismallz/voracious-kimchi/README.md

 **Project Description**: Project Management Site for the Game-Dev Project

-**Project Story**: So… @kimkwanka reached out to ask if she could make a game-development project, and I replied that that would be wonderful!
+**Project Story**: So… @kimkwanka reached out about potentially creating a game-dev project.
+I thought it was a fantastic idea, and Kim went on set it up.

-Little did I know, (@kimkwanka is an absolute *legend*) a few weeks later there was 80+ people split amongst 21 teams and A FULL BLOWN PROJECT MANAGEMENT TOOL WITH SLACK INTEGRATION built and implemented.
+Little did I know, (@kimkwanka is an absolute *legend*) a few weeks later there would be 80+ people split amongst 21 teams and A FULL BLOWN PROJECT MANAGEMENT TOOL WITH SLACK INTEGRATION built and implemented.

-At the time of writing the projects just kicked off… what.a.time.to.be.alive!
+At the time of writing the projects recently kicked off… what.a.time.to.be.alive!

 **Project Leads**: @kimkwanka